Could the slow burn of languishing be the next big threat to employee engagement and wellness?

 This poses a big problem for employers.
 Presenteeism and burnout are inextricably linked, and now, we’re throwing languishing into that mix too.
-Many people are still unable to get proper respite from work (as in, they live and work in the same space, the same routine, same people), and it may be some time yet, even as UK lockdowns lift.
+Many people are still unable to get proper respite from work (as in, they live and work in the same space, the same routine, same people), and it may be some time yet, even as the pandemic subsides.

 Many employers try to combat the ‘always on’ culture with meeting-free days, stricter working hours and ensuring employees are actually taking their holiday allowance throughout the year, not just saving it for when restrictions lift entirely.
 These are all simple and effective ways to help prevent presenteeism, but if the pandemic shows us anything, these need to incorporating into long-term wellbeing strategies, not just tick boxing for the sake of the pandemic.

 4. A gateway to languishing

 So, if employees are not feeling their best, but they aren’t feeling their worst either, they end up in a languishing state.

 Suppose employees are working in a languishing state.
 In that case, they are unlikely to be engaged in their work but continue working to pay the bills.
 We all know that dis-engaged employees are highly unlikely to be at peak performance, impacting their wider team.
 This can have rippling implications on mental health in the workplace, leading to an increase in stress and anxiety.